-(1) This column lists the number of Common Shares beneficially owned by each Selling Stockholder, as of February 1, 2024 and consists of (i) 4,497,363 Common Shares issuable upon the conversion of the Notes (at an assumed conversion price of \$0.21 per share) (ii) 1,500,000 Common Shares issuable upon the exercise of the Warrants; and (iii) 1,364,325 Common Shares issuable upon the effectiveness of the registration statement of which this prospectus forms a part with a value of \$270,000 based on a fixed price per share of \$0.1979 representing the minimum Equity Interest that will be due to the Selling Stockholders.
+(1) This column lists the number of Common Shares beneficially owned by each Selling Stockholder, as of January 8, 2024 and consists of (i) 4,497,363 Common Shares issuable upon the conversion of the Notes (at an assumed conversion price of \$0.21 per share) (ii) 1,500,000 Common Shares issuable upon the exercise of the Warrants; and (iii) 1,364,325 Common Shares issuable upon the effectiveness of the registration statement of which this prospectus forms a part with a value of \$270,000 based on a price per share of \$0.1979 (the last reported sale price for our Common Shares on Nasdaq on January 8, 2024) representing the minimum Equity Interest that will be due to the Selling Stockholders'.
 Without regard to the beneficial ownership blocker of 9.99% or 4.99%, each Selling Stockholder would beneficially own an aggregate number of 2,453,896 of our Common Shares consisting of (i) 1,499,121 Common Shares issuable upon the conversion of the Note (at an assumed conversion price of \$0.21 per share); (ii) 500,000 Common Shares issuable upon the exercise of the Warrants; and (iii) 454,775 Common Shares issuable upon the issuance of the Equity Interest.

-(2) For the purposes of the calculations of Common Shares to be sold pursuant to the prospectus, we are assuming the conversion of the Note in full (at an assumed conversion price of \$0.21 per share), the exercise of all the Warrants held by each Selling Stockholder, and the issuance of the Equity Interest at a fixed price per share of \$0.1979.
+(2) For the purposes of the calculations of Common Shares to be sold pursuant to the prospectus, we are assuming the conversion of the Note in full (at an assumed conversion price of \$0.21 per share), the exercise of all the Warrants held by each Selling Stockholder, and the issuance of the Equity Interest at a price per share of \$0.1979 (the last reported sale price for our Common Shares on Nasdaq on January 8, 2024).